 Responsible Party: T&ES- SWM and T&ES-PWS respond to complaints and ITS manages the web portal.

-Documentation and Measurable Goal: In the Annual Report, the City will provide a screen capture of Alex311 web form and report the number and types of stormwater related incidents handled.
+Documentation and Measurable Goal: In the Annual Report, the City will provide a hyperlink to Alex311 and report the number and types of stormwater related incidents handled.

 BMP 3E - Household Hazardous Waste (HHW) Program